Calamus

 Use

 Clinical studies are lacking due to concerns of toxicity.
-Antioxidant, anti-inflammatory, and cardiovascular effects have been described, as well as activities in epilepsy, diabetes, and cancer.
-However, because of toxicity and lack of clinical trials, no recommendations for use can be made.
-Use of calamus and its extracts is prohibited in the US.
+Animal and/or in vitro data describe antioxidant, anti-inflammatory, antimicrobial, and cardiovascular effects, as well as activities in epilepsy, diabetes, and Alzheimer disease.
+However, because of toxicity and a lack of clinical trial data, calamus cannot be recommended for any use.
+Use of calamus and its extracts is prohibited in the United States.

 Dosing

-Use of calamus and its extracts is prohibited in the US.
-Clinical studies that provide information on therapeutic dosages are lacking.
+Use of calamus and its extracts is prohibited in the United States.
+Clinical studies are lacking to provide dosing recommendations.

 Contraindications